Skip to main content

 3. Program graduates are eligible for direct admission into the Justice Institute of British Columbia’s Advanced Specialty Certificate in Community Care Licensing.
 Advanced standing is granted for HDEC 104 – Human Development II.

-4. This program is affiliated with the ECE Registry(opens in a new tab).
-This program is also affiliated with Collège Éducacentre(opens in a new tab) (CE) for delivery to French-speaking students.
+4. This program is affiliated with the ECE Registry.
+This program is also affiliated with Collège Éducacentre (CE) for delivery to French-speaking students until Dec 31, 2024.

 Program Requirements